-- Using existing corridors (such as along roadways, railroads, pipelines or other power lines) as much as possible - Minimizing, as much as possible, effects on human settlement, agriculture, forestry, mining, natural systems, wildlife and recreation, public or culturally significant lands and water - Providing a safe, reliable transmission line at a reasonable cost - Maintaining compatibility with future plans on proposed routes.
-If you are invited to a public meeting in your area, it is important that you attend.
-On projects following the state of Minnesota's permitting process, the Minnesota Public Utilities Commission makes the final decision on where the line will be built, after receiving extensive public input.
+- Using existing corridors (such as along roadways, railroads or other power lines) as much as possible. - Minimizing, as much as possible, effects on human settlement, agriculture, forestry, mining, natural systems, wildlife and recreation, public or culturally significant lands and water. - Providing a safe, reliable transmission line at a reasonable cost. - Maintaining compatibility with future plans.